CDL Traffic Ticket Attorney in Rockland County, NY

 If a judge finds that a commercial driver committed a traffic violation, they will lose their CDL for at least:

-- 60 days if you committed two serious traffic violation involving a CMV within three years
+- 60 days for committing two serious traffic violation involving a CMV within three years

-- 120 days if you committed three serious traffic violations involving a CMV within three years
+- 120 days for committing three serious traffic violations involving a CMV within three years

 Besides losing their license and subsequent jobs for a certain period of time, commercial drivers are subject to losing more.
 Other CDL traffic ticket penalties may include: